 Eric Aasen

 Executive EditorEric Aasen is executive editor at Connecticut Public, the statewide NPR and PBS service.
-He leads the local newsroom, including editors, reporters, producers and newscasters, and oversees all local news, including radio, digital and television platforms.
-Eric joined Connecticut Public in 2022 from KERA, the NPR/PBS member station in Dallas-Fort Worth, where he served as managing editor, helping lead a team of 35 people in the country’s fifth largest media market.
+He leads the newsroom, including editors, reporters, producers and newscasters, and oversees all local news, including radio, digital and television platforms.
+Eric joined Connecticut Public in 2022 from KERA, the NPR/PBS member station in Dallas-Fort Worth, where he served as managing editor and digital news editor.
 He's directed coverage of several breaking news events and edited and shaped a variety of award-winning broadcast and digital stories.
+In 2023, Connecticut Public earned a national Edward R. Murrow Award for coverage that explored 10 years since the Sandy Hook Elementary School mass shooting, as well as five regional Murrow Awards, including Overall Excellence.
 In 2015, Eric was part of a KERA team that won a national Online Journalism Award.
-In 2017, KERA earned a station-record eight regional Edward R. Murrow Awards, including Overall Excellence.
-Eric joined KERA in 2013 after 11 years as a reporter at The Dallas Morning News.
+In 2017, KERA earned a station-record eight regional Murrow Awards, including Overall Excellence.
+Eric joined KERA after more than a decade as a reporter at The Dallas Morning News.
 A Minnesota native, Eric has wanted to be a journalist since he was in the third grade.
 He graduated Phi Beta Kappa from DePauw University in Indiana, where he earned a political science degree.
+He and his wife, a Connecticut native, have a daughter and a son, as well as a dog and three cats.

 -